 When all things are considered, the duration of a divorce could feasibly range from a few months to a couple years.
 It all depends on the complexity of the situation and whether or not it is contested.
 Although, what is more important than ending your divorce quickly is ending it correctly by upholding your best interests.

-For experienced legal guides through your divorce and any challenges along the way or beyond, come to Gille Law Group.
+For experienced legal guides through your divorce and any challenges along the way or beyond, come to Gille Kaye Law Group, PC.
 Attorney Christine Gille is a Certified Family Law Specialist with the insight and knowledgeability to help you overcome any obstacle.
 All the while, our team’s objectives are removing unnecessary delays in your divorce and reaching the outcome that benefits you the most.

 When you are ready to begin your divorce, or if you have any family law questions, contact our Pasadena law firm at (626) 340-0955 to arrange a confidential consultation.